Excel LAMBDA Function

 - calculation - The calculation to perform as the result of the function.
 Must be last argument.

 The LAMBDA function provides a way to create a custom function in Excel.
 Once defined and named, a LAMBDA function can be used anywhere in a workbook.
 LAMBDA functions can be very simple, or quite complex, stringing together many Excel functions in a one formula.
 A custom LAMBDA function does not require VBA or macros.

 In computer programming, the term LAMBDA refers to an anonymous function or expression.
 An anonymous function is a function defined without a name.
 In Excel, the LAMBDA function is first used to create a generic (unnamed) formula.
 Once a generic version has been created and tested, it is ported to the Name Manager, where it is formally defined and named.

 One of the key benefits of a custom LAMBDA function is that the logic contained in the formula exists in just one place.
 This means there is just one copy of code to update when fixing problems or updating functionality, and changes will automatically propagate to all instances of the LAMBDA function in a workbook.

-You will see the LET function in more complicated LAMBDA formulas.
+The LET function is often used together with the LAMBDA function.
 LET provides a way to declare variables and assign values in a formula.
-This makes more complicated formulas easier to read, simplifies formulas by reducing redundant code.
+This makes more complicated formulas easier to read by reducing redundant code.
 The LET function can also improve performance by reducing the number of calculations performed by a formula.

 Creating a LAMBDA function